Ph.D., University of Missouri-Columbia, 2003;

 B.A., Gonzaga University, 1996.

 My primary research area is recent U.S. history with an emphasis on the African American experience.
 I am interested in the role that youth have played in shaping post-WWII American society.
 More specifically, I am fascinated with the efforts and abilities of black college students to change not only their scholastic environments but also the communities that surrounded their institutions of higher learning.
 Amazingly, young people, by way of protests and demands, have been able to influence college curricula as well as the policies of their schools.
 This interest in the protest movements of these young people has led me to study black student activism at Ivy League universities.
 My first book, Harlem vs. Columbia University: Black Student Power in the Late 1960s deals with black students who risked their educations (and potentially their lives) during the famous controversy that took place at Columbia University in 1968-1969.
-The students' activism resulted in the alteration of university policies toward the neighboring community of Harlem and a change in the university's curriculum.
-The efforts of these young people, and many others, undoubtedly contributed to the larger cultural and political shifts that occurred in American society after the 1960s.
-Recently my work on student activism at Columbia University has been featured on C-Span2 BookTV, WCHR 90.7fm (Harlem), WOR710hd radio, as well as in History News Network, and Inside Higher Ed.
-I am currently co-editing a book that covers the creation and impact of the nation's first black collegiate fraternity, Alpha Phi Alpha, which was founded at Cornell University.
-In addition, I am working on a manuscript tentatively titled Blackened Ivy: Civil Rights, Black Power and Ivy League Universities.
+My co-edited book Alpha Phi Alpha: A Legacy of Greatness, The Demands of Transcendence covers the creation and evolution of the nation's first black collegiate fraternity, Alpha Phi Alpha, which was founded at Cornell University.
+In addition, I am contracted with New York University Press to write the book, Blackened Ivy: Civil Rights, Black Power, and Ivy League Universities in the Postwar Era.
+Recently, my work on student/youth activism has been discussed in media outlets such as the Harvard Law Review, History News Network, NPR, C-Span2 BookTV, MSNBC, BBC, and BET.

 Recent Courses Taught: